ZION CORRALES-NELSON PROFILE

 Zion Corrales-Nelson does it.
 Lydia’s 200m Record is gone

 First off, Pinoyathletics would like to thank Zion’s Family for sharing this information.
 And congratulate Zion Nelson and HER COACHES Mike Gipson and Tony Sandoval’ at the University of Berkeley for Zion’s rapid improvement.

 20-year old Zion Corrales-Nelson erased the long-standing Philippine National Record of Lydia De Vega.
 Zion clocked 23.18 secs (+1.5) at the West Preliminary NCAA Finals in Sacramento, California, on May 23.

 The mark erased the 23.35 mark set by Lydia De Vega in Walnut USA in 1986.
-De Vega is one of only two women with Josephine Dela Vina to have achieved the prestigious feat of winning at both the Asian Athletic Championships and Asian Games.
+De Vega is one of only two women with Josephine Dela Vina to have achieved the prestigious feat of winning the Asian Athletic Championships and Asian Games.

-Zion Corrales-Nelson time of 23.18 also erased the SEA Record of Suphavdee Khawpaeg of Thailand set at the 2001 SEA Games in Kuala Lumpur.
+Zion Corrales-Nelson’s time of 23.18 also erased the SEA Record of Suphavdee Khawpaeg of Thailand set at the 2001 SEA Games in Kuala Lumpur.
 The mark catapults Zion to the top of the SEA Rankings for 2019.